Medicare: Know your coverage to keep costs down

 Keeping drug costs down

-If your UCHealth provider recommends prescription medication to prevent or help manage a condition, they can determine if it is covered by your prescription drugs plan.
+If your UCHealth provider recommends prescription medication to prevent or help manage a condition, they can determine if it is covered by your prescription drug plan.
 They also can help determine if there is a generic option and how much the drug will cost before sending the order to the pharmacy.

 Partners in health